darekf77/taon/README.md

   { name: 'rimraf', version: '3.0.2' },
   //handy for recreating catalogs
   { name: 'mkdirp' },
-  // rename files in build  (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'renamer', version: '2.0.1' },
-  // run/watch node server (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'nodemon' },
-  // check circural deps (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'madge' },
   // package manager
   { name: 'yarn' },
   // https server with --base-href